Angel Berry Trifle Recipe

 - 2 teaspoons vanilla extract

-- 1 carton (12 ounces) frozen reduced-fat whipped topping, thawed, divided
+- 1 carton (12 ounces) frozen reduced-fat whipped topping, thawed and divided

-- 1 prepared angel food cake (18 inches), cut into 1-inch cubes
+- 2 prepared angel food cakes (8 ounces each), cut into 1-inch cubes

-- 2. In a large bowl, beat the yogurt, cream cheese, sour cream and vanilla until smooth.
+- 1. Whisk milk and pudding mix 2 minutes.
+Let stand until soft-set, about 2 minutes more.
+Meanwhile, beat yogurt, cream cheese, sour cream and vanilla until smooth.
 Fold in pudding mixture and 1 cup whipped topping.

-- 3. Place a third of the cake cubes in a 4-qt. trifle bowl.
-Top with a third of the pudding mixture, a third of the berries and half of the remaining whipped topping.
+- 2. Place one-third of cake cubes in a 4-qt. trifle bowl.
+Top with one-third of pudding mixture, one-third of berries and half of remaining whipped topping.
 Repeat layers once.
 Top with remaining cake, pudding and berries.
 Serve immediately or refrigerate.
 Yield: 14 servings.